-'''

-public javax.realtime.RelativeTime

-add(long millis,

-int nanos)

-throws ArithmeticException

-'''
+Signature public javax.realtime.RelativeTime add(long millis, int nanos) throws ArithmeticException a new RelativeTime object whose time is the normalization of this plus millis and nanos.

 Creates a new object representing the result of adding millis and nanos to the values from this and normalizing the result.
 The result will have the same chronograph association as this.
 An ArithmeticException is when the result does not fit in the normalized format.